-The Department of Health and Human Services’ Office for Civil Rights (OCR) has revealed that it has been sanctioned with its eighth HIPAA financial penalty of 2019.
-Sentara Hospitals has agreed to settle possible breaches of the HIPAA Privacy and Breach Notification Rules and will meet a penalty of $2.175 million and will adopt a corrective action plan to remedy areas of noncompliance.
+The Department of Health and Human Services’ Office for Civil Rights (OCR) has issued its eighth HIPAA financial penalty of 2019.
+Sentara Hospitals has agreed to settle possible breaches of the HIPAA Privacy and Breach Notification Rules and will pay a penalty of $2.175 million and will adopt a corrective action plan to remedy areas of noncompliance.

 Sentara did make the breach known to OCR, but the breach report stated that only eight people had been impacted, when the mailing had been misdirected and 577 people had had some of their PHI impermissibly disclosed.
 OCR found that those 577 patients had their information merged with 16,342 different guarantor’s mailing labels.

 OCR informed Sentara that under the HIPAA Breach Notification Rule – 45 C.F.R. § 164.408 – notifications were required and that the breach total needed to be updated, but Sentara persisted in its refusal to update the breach report and issue alerts.
 Sentara maintained that since the bills only included names, account numbers, and dates of service, and not diagnoses, treatment information, and other medical data, it did not constitute a reportable breach.